verbb/formie/docs/fields/date-time.md

 - Nested paths include `start`, `end`, `startDate`, `startTime`, `endDate`, and `endTime`.

 Individual part selectors such as `{field:myDate:month}` still return the raw stored part value when using dropdown or text-input display types.

+For **Text Inputs** and **Dropdowns**, each date/time part is a number or option field with sensible defaults (for example, month 1–12 and day 1–31).
+You can adjust limits per part from the nested sub-field editor.
+Formie also validates that the combined date parts form a real calendar date, and enforces any configured minimum or maximum dates on submit.

 When querying or saving submissions through GraphQL, Date/Time fields can expose a field-specific content type.
 Query the form’s `formFields` and include `inputTypeName` when building mutations.
 Date range fields expose a form-specific type with `start` and `end` datetime values.